opencomputeproject/onie/docs/QuickStart.md

 The `onl-chws` tool enters a build workspace.

 Create a build workspace and name it `ws.amd64`.
+------------------------------------------------------------
 Do this in your work directory, not the ONL tree:
-------------------------------------------------------------

     #> cd ..        # should be in ~/work or equivalent
     #> onl-mkws -a amd64 ws.amd64

 Change to the ONL workspace you just created.
 ------------------------------------------------------------
-    #> cd ws.amd
+    #> cd ws.amd64
     #> onl-chws         # enter workspace

 You are now in a chrooted, network-isolated workspace.

 Go back into the ONL tree and install the required build dependencies into your workspace
 ------------------------------------------------------------
-    #> cd ../onl                # now in the workspace
+    #> cd ../ONL                # now in the workspace
     #> make install-ws-deps